Chronic PainSkip to the navigation

 - Lifestyle, such as not eating healthy foods, not exercising regularly, smoking, or having a drug or alcohol problem.

 Other risk factors include stress, relationship problems, or a history of physical, sexual, or emotional abuse.

 - Your pain has lasted more than 3 months without a clear reason.

 - You are feeling down or blue or are not enjoying the activities or hobbies that you have enjoyed in the past.
-You may be experiencing depression, which is common with chronic pain.
+You may have depression, which is common with chronic pain.

-- You are unable to sleep because of the pain.
+- You can't sleep because of the pain.

-- You had an illness or injury that healed, but the pain has not gone away.
+- You had an illness or injury that healed, but you still have pain.

-If you have mild to moderate pain that keeps coming back and that cannot be managed at home, you may need to see one of the following health professionals:
+If you have mild to moderate pain that keeps coming back and that you can't manage at home on your own, you may need to see one of the following health professionals:

 - Family doctor